Symptoms and Causes of Suboxone Precipitated Withdrawal

 Only a qualified medical professional should initiate Suboxone therapy with a patient who is trying to wean off other opioid painkillers.
 Used to treat opioid addiction, Suboxone should be given when a patient is already suffering from an opiate withdrawal syndrome.
-If Suboxone is given too soon after other opiates have been ingested, a precipitated withdrawal may develop.
+If the drug is given too soon after other opiates have been ingested, a Suboxone precipitated withdrawal may develop.
 Suboxone contains buprenorphine and is used to manage opiate withdrawal from OxyContin , heroin, Percocet, Vicodin and other drugs.
 Suboxone, a sublingual tablet, also contains naloxone to guard against misuse.
 If a patient has high levels of other opiates in the system, the first dose of Suboxone will compete with the opioid molecules and replace them in the body’s opioid receptor sites.
-This can cause a rapid onset of opioid withdrawal and feelings of sickness.
-This precipitated withdrawal can be severe.
+This can cause a rapid onset of opioid withdrawal and feelings of sickness; This precipitated withdrawal can be severe.
 It’s best to take the first dose of Suboxone when you are already in mild to moderate withdrawal.
 This should make a patient feel better, not worse.

-Detoxing from Opiates: Commonly Reported Withdrawal Symptoms
+Reported Precipitated Withdrawal Symptoms

 Withdrawal associated with opioid detox includes a host of uncomfortable symptoms that can become quite serious if not addressed properly.
 Depending on the opiate medication and the severity of the problem, withdrawal symptoms can vary widely.
 Precipitated withdrawal can be more intense than an opioid withdrawal and start suddenly.
 Symptoms may include: